 A frail aged patient attends a continence clinic and sees the physiotherapist.
-After the session, the physiotherapist recommends the patient is reviewed by the clinical nurse specialist.
+After the session, the physiotherapist recommends the patient is reviewed by the CNS.
 Before the patient returns home, the patient is then reviewed by the occupational therapist who recommends an over-toilet aid.
 The facility has determined that 40.32 Continence is the most appropriate classification for the clinic.

 Outcome: this would be counted as one non-admitted patient service event.
-The multiple health care provider indicator would indicate that direct care was provided by multiple health care providers for the non-admitted patient service event.
-This is because there were three health care providers from three different specialities involved in delivering the one non-admitted patient service event.
+The multiple healthcare provider indicator would indicate that direct care was provided by multiple healthcare providers for the non-admitted patient service event.
+This is because there were three healthcare providers from three different specialities involved in delivering the one non-admitted patient service event.